roberrrt-s/maplecalculator/README.md

 # MapleCalculator
-A pre-bb calculator for the damage and accuracty of MapleStory characters
+A pre-bb calculator for the damage and accuracy of MapleStory characters

 ## To do: